ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 ### Step 3: Create the Session_Speaker Junction Object

 The Session_Speaker object is used to model the many-to-many relationship between Session and Speaker: a session can have one or many speakers, and a speaker can have one or many sessions.
+This is similar to an associative table in a traditional relational database.

 1. In Setup mode, select **Build** > **Create** > **Objects**